LCweb-ita/LC-Lightbox-LITE/README.md

 # LC Lightbox (LITE)
-LC Lightbox is a modern jQuery lightbox focused on contents.<br/> Totally responsive and adaptive, is extremely flexible to be tailored in the minimum details!
+LC Lightbox is a modern, gesture-powered, jQuery lightbox focused on contents.<br/> Totally responsive and adaptive, is extremely flexible to be tailored in the minimum details!

 Hassle-free and immediate setup using an unique javascript file. <br/>
-Overall plugin weight is only 43KB (JS) + 33KB (CSS)
+Overall plugin weight is only 43KB (JS) + 31KB (CSS)

 ![lc-lightbox](https://static.lcweb.it/lc-lightbox-lite/lcl_github_img.png)